ossdhaval/.github/.github/ISSUE_TEMPLATE/contribution-item.md

 ---
 name: Contribution item
-about: This template is to be used for tracking development tasks related to addressing an issue or feature request
+about: Developers should use this when contributing a feature or bug fix
-title: Contribution item
+title: ''
 labels: ''
 assignees: ''